Pravu772/Job-Matcher-MERN/client/README.md

  Job Matcher

-A full-stack web application that intelligently analyzes uploaded resumes and recommends the most suitable job roles based on skills and experience.
+A MERN Stack web application that intelligently analyzes uploaded resumes and recommends the most suitable job roles based on skills and experience.

 Features:-